yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 The remaining `32 - x` bits of an address can be thought of as distinguishing among the devices within the organization, all of which have the same network prefix.
 These are the bits that will be considered only when forwarding packets at routers within the organization.
 These lower-order bits may (or may not) have an additional subnetting structure. （组织内部又可以分割成更多的子网）

-IP broadcast address: When a host sends a datagram with destination address 255.255.255.255, the message is delivered to all hosts on the same subnet.
+IP broadcast address: When a host sends a datagram with destination address 255.255.255.255, the message is delivered to all hosts on the same subnet (e.g. using in DHCP).

 Let’s begin looking at how an organization gets a block of addresses for its devices, and then look at how a device (such as a host) is assigned an address from within the organization’s block of addresses.